jimwangzx/KOZ1OLMENU/README.md

 - Make DOS attack using HPING3 method
 - Search device in network using Nmap -sn parametr
 - Search open ports on specific IP adress
+- Set port forwarding to specyfic port using ngrok
+- Create a pishing page with automatic port forwarding

 Script use:
 - Metasploit